 When you restart your Mac after installing macOS Big Sur, you will need to log in to your computer and you will likely need to log into your Apple account as well as your apps and services.

 We recommend using a password manager like LastPass, 1Password or even Apple’s built-in manager to store this information for you.
 If you don’t want to use these, make sure you test logging into your Apple account and your email.

-If you’re feeling a bit leery about the move to macOS Big Sur, you should dig through feedback from early adopters.
+If you’re feeling a bit leery about the move to macOS Big Sur 11.2.2, you should dig through feedback from early adopters.

-Again, there’s a chance you encounter bugs and/or performance issues on your device after moving to Apple’s new operating system.
+Again, there’s a chance you encounter bugs and/or performance issues on your device after moving to Apple’s latest macOS firmware.

 This feedback will alert you to potential bugs and problems.
 You also might learn about potential benefits of Apple’s new operating system.

 Some of you might want to wait for long-term feedback to emerge before committing.
-And others might even want to wait for Apple to roll out the first batch of bug fixes fo macOS Big Sur problems.
+And others might even want to wait for Apple to roll out the next batch of bug fixes for macOS Big Sur problems.